Optimal Algorithms for Latent Bandits with Cluster Structure: CONCLUSION

 \section{CONCLUSION}

 For the multi-user multi-armed latent bandit problem introduced in \cite{maillard2014latent} we provided a novel, computationally efficient algorithm LATTICE.
 Ours is the first algorithm to obtain $\widetilde{O}(\sqrt{(\s{M}+\s{N})\s{T}})$ regret guarantee in this challenging and practically important setting, as latent cluster structure in users/agents is commonplace and is a standard modeling tool for practitioners.
 Our work also resolves open problems posed in \cite{jain2022online} and \cite{sen2017contextual} for online low rank matrix completion in certain special case.
-It would be interesting to optimize the regret dependence on other factors such as the number of clusters ($\s{C}$), $\s{RCS}$-gap ($\nu$), as well as other parameters incoherence and condition number.
-Finally, providing lower-bounds in terms of the parameters introduced in our main assumption on $\fl{X}$ (Assumption~\ref{assum:matrix}) would also be of interest.
+Finally, it would be interesting to optimize the regret dependence on other factors such as the number of clusters ($\s{C}$), $\s{RCS}$-gap ($\nu$), as well as other parameters incoherence and condition number.

 \paragraph{Organization:} The Appendix is organized as follows: in Section \ref{sec:experiments}, we provide detailed synthetic experiments with a simplified version of the LATTICE algorithm.
 In Section \ref{sec:comparison}, we provide a more detailed comparison with the online clustering line of work.
 In Section \ref{sec:feasibility}, we provide detailed proof for feasibility of Assumption \ref{assum:matrix}.
 In Section \ref{app:mc}, we provide details on proofs of results presented in Section \ref{sec:prelims}.
 In Section \ref{app:detailed_lbm}, we provide detailed proof of Theorems \ref{thm:main_LBM} and \ref{thm:main_LBM2}.
 In Section \ref{app:lower_bounds}, we provide detailed proofs of the lower bounds on cumulative regret.
 In Section \ref{app:glbm}, we provide detailed proof of Theorem \ref{thm:main_GLBM}.
 Finally in Section \ref{app:general_proof}, we provide a proof of a general version of Lemma \ref{lem:min_acc} and the regret guarantee claimed in Remark \ref{rmk:gen_2}.